tikul1/StudentManagemengAPI/README.md

 Express js FrameWork

 # Functionality
- Management of school in which Teacher, student and superAdmin(HOD or Principal) can login and assign/add/remove/update as per their roles. aslo while creating admin can assign roles and upload pictures. authorization and authentications of users.
+ Management of school in which Teacher, student and superAdmin(HOD or Principal) can login and add/remove/update as per their roles. aslo while creating admin can assign roles and upload pictures with authorization and authentications of users.

 # Database
   Mongodb.